 A low or irritable mood and/or a loss of interest or pleasure in usual activities that lasts for weeks or months

-Episodes of mood changes lasting for several years with period of normal behavior in between)
+Episodes of mood changes lasting for several years with periods of normal behavior in between)

 - Bipolar disorder(manic depression)

 Episodes of depression, usually severe, alternating with episodes of extreme elation.

 It occurs when the number of daylight hours is lower.